• Skip to primary navigation

 Hints and Tips (FAQs)

 The short answer is yes.
-Actually, they are basically the same thing as far as ingredients go, but the cooking method and the region in which it is prepared may distinguish the difference.
+They are the same thing as far as ingredients go, but the cooking method and the region in which it is prepared may distinguish the difference.
 As the name implies, a stuffing is cooked inside (stuffed into) the turkey, fowl, or meat while a dressing is cooked in its own dish.
 At the same time, if you are from the deep south, your family tradition is generally dressing, while your cousins from elsewhere in the country can't wait for Grandma's stuffing.
 Like most regional things in cooking, there are more options than just dressing or stuffing, but we'll save for another time.

 A couple of other things to think about: When cooking stuffing inside the bird, the flavor profile is influenced by the juices rendered while cooking.
 In South Louisana, seasonings may be adjusted to make up for this.
 It's also important to recognize the food safety aspects of cooking stuffing.
 Make sure to take extra care that the stuffing deep inside is cooked to the recommended 165 degrees Fahrenheit.
 Here's what the US Department of Agriculture (USDA) says about this and other food-safety topics with stuffing and dressing.
 It may be a challenge to cook the stuffing to a safe temperature while not over or under-cooking the bird.
 Too much to think about, so I'll have another beer and wait for the dressing to be finished!